 The National Board’s work is guided by five core propositions that articulate what teachers should know and be able to do.
 These ideals guide the development of the National Board’s standards and assessment.
 Using these core propositions as a foundation, NBPTS standards further detail what constitutes accomplished teaching in 25 certificate areas and for students at all stages of their development.
 The influence of the NBPTS standards is pervasive throughout the NBC process.
 They form the basis for the performance-based assessments that are at the heart of the NBC system.
 They also drive the structure of the assessment exercises as well as the scoring rubrics.
 Visit National Board’s Certification Process page for information on standards, scoring and portfolio guidelines.

-Candidates may apply for 3 graduate credits for each component for $300, through a partnership with NYSUT's ELT, Empire State College and the NBCNY Network.
+Candidates may apply for 3 graduate credits for each component, through a partnership with NYSUT's ELT, Empire State College.
 Ask your facilitator about this opportunity.

 Writing Institutes for NBC Candidates